- About Us

 For more information including eligibility criteria for inclusion in the cohort, please read the TRACE-CORE design and rationale paper: http://circoutcomes.ahajournals.org/content/5/5/e44.long

 Transitions Project PI: Jeroan Allison, MD, MScEpi

 Action Scores Project PI: Robert Goldberg, PhD

 Early Stage Investigators: Milena Anatchkova, PhD; David McManus, MD, MSCI;Jane Saczynski, PhD; Molly Waring, PhD

-All investigators wishing to use TRACE-CORE data must complete a paper proposal form that will be reviewed by the TRACE-CORE Publications and Presentations committee.
-Following approval of a paper proposal, instructions will be provided to the investigator for how to access the data.
+All investigators wishing to use TRACE-CORE data must complete a paper proposal form that will be reviewed by the TRACE-CORE Publications and Presentations Committee.
+Before starting the data request process, we recommend that all investigators review the data request/access process.

 Contact: Rebecca Gigliello at firstname.lastname@example.org